 There are plenty of quality restaurants to enjoy delicious foods along the Destin Harbor Boardwalk.
 Some of the top choices include Margaritaville Destin, AJ’s Seafood and Oyster Bar, and Harry T’s Lighthouse.

 At the western side of the boardwalk near Harborwalk Village, you’ll find a wide range of shopping boutiques.
-The stores here offer everything from jewelry, designer shoes, resort wear to specialty foods.
+The stores here offer everything from jewelry, designer shoes, and resort wear to specialty foods.
 If you time your visit right, you may even be able to catch a comedy show or performance at the HarborWalk Theater.

 Kids will have a blast at the HarborWalk Mining Company.
 Visit the attraction to mine for sharks’ teeth and to challenge friends in inflatable water balls.